 Google My Maps

-To demonstrate this, I showed how we can plot the location of community centres in Oxford.
+To demonstrate this, I showed how we can plot the location of charities in Essex.

 You can style the icons using the paint roller symbol on the left.

 Google My Maps is also useful for displaying polygons, such as the boundaries of CCG’s in England.
 These files have to be KML format.
-You can get this (and lots more) from the data.gov.uk portal.
+You can get this (and lots more, including the comprehensive National Statistics Postcode Lookup) from the ONS’s Open Geography Portal or from the data.gov.uk portal.

-The map can be shared with colleagues or it can easily be embedded on your website, like West London Zone have, and any updates you make to the map in Google My Maps will carry through to the embedded map.
+The map can be shared with colleagues or it can easily be embedded on your website and any updates you make to the map in Google My Maps will carry through to the embedded map.

 ArcGIS Online is ESRI’s webmapping platform.
 ESRI once dominated the GIS scene, and while I much prefer the open-source QGIS for desktop mapping, ArcGIS Online is really intuitive and produces great visualizations.
 It is similar to Google My Maps in simplicity, but gives the user more choice.
 The public account is free, but you should note that to save your map you must agree to it being publicly available.